Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ![Tab with dashlets](../../Assets/Screenshots/Core1Platform/UsingCore1/DashboardTabDashlets.png "[[Tab with dashlets]")

-1. Select the tab of the dashboard to which you want to change the positioning of dashlets.
+1. Select the tab of the dashboard for which you want to change the positioning of dashlets.
     The selected dashboard tab is displayed.

 2. Click the ![Settings](../../Assets/Icons/Settings01.png "[Tool]") (Settings) button in the upper right corner.